 When I lived in Venice, Italy, I enjoyed risotto almost every day.
-But sadly, it’s loaded with carbs, so I ended up gaining weight.
+Ha Ha!
+But sadly, it’s loaded with carbs, and I gained a lot of weight.
 Traditional ingredients for Risotto alla Milanese are arborio rice, aged Parmiggiano Reggiano, and saffron.
-I’ve resolved the problem with this Paleo-Vegan adapted recipe, so you won’t gain weight.
-It’s super-low in carbs and quicker to make.
+Oooh!
+I love saffron!
+I’ve resolved the carb problem with this Paleo-Vegan adapted recipe, so you won’t gain weight like I did.
+It’s super-low in carbs and even quicker to make.
 With Cauliflower Rice, you don’t have to stand over a hot stove stirring for 20 minutes!
 Ha Ha!
-It’s an easy low-carb dish that is much healthier and easier to digest than traditional risotto.
+It’s an easy non-inflammatory recipe that’s much healthier and easier to digest than traditional risotto.
 My non-dairy “cheese” sauce is deliciously rich, and tastes just like traditional “Milanese” risotto.
 Saffron is one of my favorite spices, which is the pistils of a crocus, and must be delicately plucked from the flower by hand.
 No wonder it’s so precious!
 Hint: This dish is very easy to make, but you must follow the instructions exactly.
 Serves 6.

 - 3 tablespoons olive oil or coconut oil

 - 1 cup mushrooms, sliced (optional) I used low-carb shiitake mushrooms.
 Porcini or wild mushrooms are traditional.

 - 1 medium to large head of cauliflower, cut into small florets

 - 1/2 cup homemade vegetable broth, bone broth, or filtered water